-As of September 30, 2022, the Company had approximately \$86,000 in its operating bank account and a working capital deficit of approximately \$337,000.
+As of March 31, 2023, the Company had approximately \$15,000 in its operating bank account and a working capital deficit of approximately \$3 million.
 Further, the Company has incurred and expects to continue to incur significant costs in pursuit of its financing and acquisition plans.
-These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
+These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the unaudited condensed financial statements are issued.

-The Company's liquidity needs to date have been satisfied through a payment of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 6), the loan of \$135,000 from the Sponsor pursuant to the Note (as defined in Note 6), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
+The Company's liquidity needs to date have been satisfied through a payment of \$25,000 from Sponsor to cover certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 4), the loan of \$135,000 from the Sponsor pursuant to the Note (as defined in Note 4), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Company fully repaid the Note on February 12, 2021.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (as defined in Note 6).
-As of September 30, 2022 and December 31, 2021, there was \$500,000 and \$0, respectively, outstanding under any Working Capital Loan.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may provide the Company Working Capital Loans (as defined in Note 4).
+As of March 31, 2023 and December 31, 2022, there was \$750,000 and \$500,000, respectively, outstanding under Working Capital Loans.

 In connection with the Company's assessment of going concern considerations in accordance with FASB ASC Topic 205-40, "Presentation of Financial Statements-Going Concern," management has determined that the working capital deficit and the mandatory liquidation date and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
-If the Company is unable to complete a business combination by February 9, 2023 (unless such a period is extended as described herein), then the Company will cease all operations except for the purpose of liquidating.
-No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after February 9, 2023.
-The condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
+If the Company is unable to complete a business combination by August 9, 2023, then the Company will cease all operations except for the purpose of liquidating.
+No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after August 9, 2023.
+The unaudited condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.